mattheworford/hocon-tools/README.md

-# HOCON Syntax Highlighting for Visual Studio Code
+# HOCON Tools for Visual Studio Code

 This extension provides syntax highlighting support for HOCON (Human-Optimized Config Object Notation) files in Visual Studio Code.
 HOCON is a JSON superset used for configuration files that is designed to be more human-friendly, allowing for more flexible syntax, comments, and includes.